webplatform/docs/javascript/statements/break/index.md

  // i: 8 j: 21 22 23
  // i: 9 j: 21 22 23
  // i: 10 j: 21 22 23
+}}
+}}
+{{Remarks_Section
+|Remarks=The optional label argument specifies the label of the statement you are breaking from.

+You typically use the break statement in switch statements and in while , for , for...in , or do...while loops.
+You most commonly use the label argument in switch statements, but it can be used in any statement, whether simple or compound.

+Executing the break statement exits from the current loop or statement, and begins script execution with the statement immediately following.
+}}
+{{Notes_Section}}
+{{JS Object Listing}}
+{{Topics | JS Basic}}
 {{See_Also_Section
 |Manual_links=* [[javascript/statements/continue{{!}}continue Statement]]
 * [[javascript/statements/do while{{!}}do...while Statement]]